 2007 – A number of tools and methodologies have been developed in recent years to measure the impact of public relations programs through media coverage, key audience perceptions and increasingly, return on investment.
 However, measurement for some specific elements of the PR mix such as speaking opportunities remain more elusive.
 Yet in this era of … Continue reading Measuring the Effectiveness of Speakers Programs →

-2002 – The survival of an organization’s reputation during a crisis depends on its internal culture, strength of its communications and integrity of its leadership.
-Despite the urgency of all management and communications efforts in a crisis, today’s technologies make it possible to effectively monitor public impact and reaction virtually in real time, and to … Continue reading How to Measure Your Results in a Crisis →
+2002 – The survival of an organization’s reputation during a crisis depends on its internal culture, the strength of its communications, and the integrity of its leadership.
+Despite the urgency of all management and communications efforts in a crisis, today’s technologies make it possible to effectively monitor public impact and reaction virtually in real-time, and … Continue reading How to Measure Your Results in a Crisis →

 2001 – There is a widely held misperception that not-for-profit organizations are not held to the same “bottom line” accountability as their counterparts in the corporate sector.
 In fact, the exact opposite is true.
 Think about it.
 Do you really think that millions of private contributors demand any less accountability than individual shareholders?
 Or that … Continue reading A Non-Profit Builds a Dashboard That Belongs In Every Boardroom →

 2001 – The point of measurement and evaluation is to help you make better, more informed decisions.
 A measurement report should help your business first, enhance your career second, and justify your existence third.
 If you focus on the first goal – improving your business, you will always get funding for the next research program. … Continue reading Fun Things To Do With Measurement →